yroc/JavaProjects/README.md

 ### Categorizing the input
 When creating a program, a useful tip is to categorize the input into a finite number cases.
 Think about the input systematically (i.e., in order).
 For example, if the input is of type String, are strings of any length allowed?
 If so, start with the simplest case (i.e., the empty string), and work your way up.
 Maybe the empty string needs to be handled one way, and strings of length 1 or 2 must be handled a different way (but the same way as each other), and strings of length greater than 2 must be handled in yet a different way (but the same as each other).
 ### Using `if`, `if`, `if`, … vs `if`, `else-if`, `else-if`, …
-The basic difference is that with separate `if` blocks, there is the possibility that each block may run (in case each condition is true).
-Whereas with an `if-else` block, only one subblock can run (regardless of whether or not more than one condition is true).
+The basic difference is that with separate `if` blocks, the compiler will always test each condition, and there is therefore the possibility that each block may run (in case each condition is true).
+Whereas with an `if-else` block, the compiler will stop testing conditions as soon as it encounters one that's true (or, if none are true, it will run the `else` block.
+Thus, only one subblock can run (regardless of whether or not more than one condition is true).
 For an example, try writing the `fizzBuzz()` method.
+### What is `if`, `else if`, `else`?
+`if`s essentially represent *cases*.
+So, break down your input into a finite number of cases, and an `if` will represent each case.

 ## Object orientation
 ### App design